Claudine Mendy

 Claudine Mendy (born 8 January 1990) is a French handball player.
 She plays for Bourg-de-Péage Drôme Handball and the French national team.
 In the 2015-2016 season, she would go on to play as a left back for Handball Cercle Nimes.

 She participated at the 2009 World Women's Handball Championship in China, winning a silver medal with the French team.
 Two years later she repeated the achievement, winning another silver medal at the 2011 World Championship.
 She was also part of the French team at the 2012 Summer Olympics.

+She is of Senegalese origin, her parents were born in the African country.